OlabodeAbesin/timetable/README.md

-This README provides step-by-step instructions on how to test the `ProcessXmlData` Artisan command.
+This README provides step-by-step instructions on how to test the `ProcessXmlData` artisan command.
 This command is responsible for processing XML files containing transportation data and storing it in your MySQL database.

 ## Installation and Setup